wenlzhang/obsidian-timestamp-link/README.md

 ## Notes

-Block Time Linker uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the date and time to be appended.
+Timestamp Link uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the date and time to be appended.

 - For example, if `20230101120030` is the desired text to be appended, then `YYYYMMDDHHmmss` needs to be configured in settings.
 - In addition, **square brackets** are needed to surround the content that is not part of the format string.